gajabaar/gajabaar/index.markdown

 are to where you want to get in cybersecurity.
 And if you are new to the whole field, we will take you through an [introductory curriculum here]({{site.baseurl}}/about).

 __Q.
+Does gajabaar have a meaning?__
+In traditional Nepali houses, a horizontal wooden bar secures the door from the inside.
+It's called a gajabaar.

+__Q.
 Do I need prior exposure to cybersecurity?__
 No. You may find prior programming experience helpful though.
+You will need a computer and a stable internet connection.
+Leave us a note in your application if you don't have one, we might be able to work out a temporary solution for you.

 __Q.
 When will the program run?__
-June to August, 2020
+June to August, 2020.
+This schedule is flexible to work around your more urgent commitments (like exams) with prior notice.

 __Q.
 Is it a paid program?__
 Yes.
 We've allocated NRS 30,000 per participant.